savishy/devops-experiments/README.md

 2. Downloaded and installed Vagrant.
 2. Created an Ansible Tower VM as per the documentation for Ansible Tower Trial.
 3. This downloaded the Vagrant Box - which is basically a VirtualBox Image - as well as VirtualBox itself.
 4. The VM was created on my machine.
-After starting it with `vagrant up` and solving some issues (see (troubleshooting)[#troubleshooting]), I SSHed to it. [image of succesful ssh.](https://cloud.githubusercontent.com/assets/13379978/14041895/1f19ad90-f29b-11e5-9c70-c4429e773de7.png)
+After starting it with `vagrant up` and solving some issues (see [troubleshooting](#troubleshooting)), I SSHed to it.
+[See image of successful ssh.](https://cloud.githubusercontent.com/assets/13379978/14041895/1f19ad90-f29b-11e5-9c70-c4429e773de7.png)
 3.